AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ### 21.3.1 Predicates that Maintain State

 As an example of a set of predicates that maintain state, let's build a little counter package.
 When you consult this package, there will be a counter and a set of functions for manipulating that counter.
-Although this package is not very useful or ef- ficient, it serves as a good example.
+Although this package is not very useful or efficient, it serves as a good example.
 There are four things you can do with a counter:
 * initialize the counter by setting it to an integer
 * increment the counter
 * decrement the counter